Application

 Nugget

 The nugget effect controls how closely the model fits the contact points.
-The default value is 1e-5, which pushes the model to fit contact points closely under normal circumstances.
+The nugget can be applied globally or heterogeneously across all the observation points.
+The default value is 1e-5 (globally), which pushes the model to fit contact points closely under normal circumstances.
 Smaller values will fit contact points more closely and larger values allow the model to deviate more from the contact points to obey orientation data.
 In the example below we demonstrate the nugget effect for a set of contact points describing horizontal bedding, but with a single outlier point.

 _images/nugget_effect.png